Gus Monckmeier

-Gustav Carl Frederick Monckmeier (December 13, 1888 – October 14, 1962) was a German-American racecar driver and inventor.
-He is today best known for his participation in the 1911 and 1912 1,000-plus-mile Around Lake Michigan reliability races, which he recreated in 1961.
+Gustav Carl Frederick Monckmeier (December 13, 1888 – October 14, 1962) was an American racing driver and inventor.
+He is known for his participation in the 1911 and 1912 1,000-plus-mile Around Lake Michigan reliability races, which he recreated in 1961.

 Early life

 Monckmeier was born in Stolzenau, Germany and emigrated to the United States in 1901, where he had an uncle in Brooklyn, New York; within a year at age 14, he found work at the American Mercedes factory in Queens.

 Racing career

 In 1910, he appears as an entrant in the Wisconsin State Association Reliability Tour's Milwaukee Sentinel Trophy, driving a Staver entered by the Stephenson Motor Car Company.
 He quickly became a Staver factory driver, research engineer and test driver, often called "The Little Swede".

 Staver was in the right place at the right time, because 1910 marked the debut of the Elgin National Road Races, which instantly became one of the premier events of the day.
 After Ned Crane was disqualified on the final lap of the 1910 running (for almost taking Arthur Greiner's National off the track when pitting) and Chester Cheney's car broke down after 42 minutes, Monckmeier was left to carry the flag, taking third place in the Fox River Trophy in just over three hours before more than 50,000 spectators.
 From there, he was off and running, sparkling at the Algonquin Hill Climb and notching a perfect score in the roadster division at the Chicago Motor Club's 1,000-mile reliability run.

 Ned Crane didn't make it back for the 1911 season, killed while testing a Buick in April, but Monckmeier continued to win efficiency contests, hillclimbs and endurance events, soon joined by driver Emery T. Knudsen.
 Monckmeier, Knudsen and famed driver Ralph Ireland were all on the slate for Staver at Elgin that August, when on August 21 Ireland was killed in practice as a result of a burst tire.
 "I'll never ride in a racing automobile again," said his mechanician (riding mechanic) Joe O'Brien, who was thrown from the vehicle and spent a week in a hospital.
 "This once has been enough for me.
 Ireland was as good and as careful a driver as they make—it was simply chance that killed him.
 I'm not going to take any more of those kind of chances."